Home » Garden » Anthurium Lily Care: 5 Reasons You Should Grow Them

 vintage wood chess table in the library overlooking the plant room

 Have you grown and anthurium before?
 And if so, do you have a favorite variety?
 Do you have any anthurium lily care tips and tricks?
-I would love to know more in the comments below.
+Tell me more in the comments below.

 Thank you so much for following along.